 - 1. We will re-teach the behavior. - 2.
-We will re-teach the behavior and model the correct behavior.
+We will re-teach the behavior and model the correct behavior. - 3.
+We will re-teach the behavior, model the correct behavior, and tell you the consequences if you do not change your behavior. - 4.
+We will follow through with consequences.

-3. We will re-teach the behavior, model the correct behavior, and tell you the consequences if you do not change your behavior.
+STUDENT BEHAVIOR

-- 4. We will follow through with consequences. - STUDENT BEHAVIOR to learn in a safe and healthy environment.
+Students are expected to behave at school in a way that allows teachers to teach and students to learn in a safe and healthy environment.
 Student behavior that is dangerous, disruptive, or unruly will not be tolerated.
 Any student who engages in such behavior may be removed from class and subject to consequences.